3 Akero employees smiling and conversing in a communal space

 President & Chief Executive Officer

-Dr. Cheng has served as Akero's President and Chief Executive Officer since September 2018.
-Before joining the Company, he served for 19 years at Gilead Sciences, where his last role was Chief Medical Officer.
+Dr. Cheng has served as Akero's president and chief executive officer since September 2018.
+Before joining the company, he served for 19 years at Gilead Sciences, where his last role was chief medical officer.
 During his tenure, he was responsible for the clinical development of the HIV program resulting in 11 FDA/EMA approved products.
-Dr. Cheng serves on the board of directors of Vera Therapeutics & MorphoSys.
-He previously served on the board of directors of Arbutus Biopharma & privately held Syntimmune, which was acquired by Alexion.
-Dr. Cheng holds a B.A. in biology from Johns Hopkins University and a M.D. and Ph.D. in cellular and molecular biology from Columbia University College of Physicians and Surgeons.
+Dr. Cheng serves on the board of directors of Vera Therapeutics.
+He previously served on the board of directors of MorphoSys (acquired by Novartis), Arbutus Biopharma, and privately held Syntimmune (acquired by Alexion).
+Dr. Cheng holds a B.A. in biology from Johns Hopkins University and an M.D. and Ph.D. in cellular and molecular biology from Columbia University College of Physicians and Surgeons.
 He completed his internal medicine residency at UCLA and was board certified in internal medicine.

 Graham Walmsley, M.D., Ph.D.